databridgevt/AMR-Content-Mine/README.md

 which node
 ```

 If Node.js is installed, then a path should be printed.
-If Node.js in not installed here's a link to [Node.js's download page](https://nodejs.org/en/download/).
+If Node.js is not installed, here's a link to [Node.js's download page](https://nodejs.org/en/download/).
 Good Luck, Have Fun.

 #### 2. Install `getpapers`